-As a component of its local asset management plan, the Housing Authority of the City of Pittsburgh elects to make use of phase-in management fees for 2010 and beyond.
+As a component of its local asset management plan, the HACP elects to make use of phase-in management fees for 2010 and beyond.
 The HUD prescribed management fees for the HACP are \$57.17 PUM.
-HACP will continue to follow the phase-in schedule and approach for management fees as proposed by HACP and approved by HUD in 2010, as follows:
+The HACP will continue to follow the phase-in schedule and approach for management fees as proposed by the HACP and approved by HUD in 2010, as follows: